What are Peer Support Specialists?

 - Social support: guidance in accessing resources, strategies for coping with life circumstances, and assistance in making post-discharge arrangements

 - Advocacy: support and backing in treatment planning with providers

 - Hope: serving as examples that recovery is possible

-- Mentoring: advice, tools, and strategies for reaching and maintaining recovery based on lived experience
+- Mentoring: tools and strategies for reaching and maintaining recovery based on lived experience

 Click here to view the National Practice Standards for Peer Support Specialists.

 We are the leading peer-operated mental health organization in Colorado that offers this training!
 Who better to learn peer support than from real peers who are living what they teach?
 Our 80-hour curriculum is comprehensive, robust, and in-depth, developed with support from the International Association of Peer Supporters (iNAPS).

 Our training exceeds the competency standards established by the Colorado Behavioral Health Council and the International Credentialing and Reciprocity Consortium.
 Topics of training include trauma-informed support, self-care, ethics, communication skills, and resilience.
 Graduates are also qualified to sit for the IC&RC Certification Exam through the Colorado Providers Association (COPA).

 Training is three weeks long, requiring attendance from 8:30 AM to 5:00 PM on Monday, Wednesday, and Friday.
 Should a national holiday fall on a training day, the training may extend into a fourth week.
 Three training courses will be offered in 2018.
 Applications are due no later than 3 weeks (21 days) prior to the start of training.

 April 30 – May 18 (this session is FULL)